Responsible Disclosure

 • UI and UX bugs and spelling mistakes;

-• Network level Denial of Service (DoS/DDoS) vulnerabilities;
+• All type Denial of Service (DoS/DDoS) vulnerabilities;

 • Missing Cookie flags on non-session cookies or 3rd party cookies;